 Drive pins in the rotor bottom prevent the rotor from slipping on the ultracentrifuge drive hub during acceleration and deceleration.
+Two indentations on the sides of the rotor adapter indicate their location.

 For overspeed protection, a Beckman Coulter ultracentrifuge equipped with a photoelectric detector will monitor the overspeed disk on the adapter bottom and shut down the run if a speed exceeding the maximum allowable speed is detected.